ajbrock/Neural-Photo-Editor/README.md

 Note that you will need [matplotlib](http://matplotlib.org/). to do so.
 ## Known Issues/Bugs
-Occasionally the color picker freaks out and returns "None"s rather than values.
-Simply re-choose a color to fix this.

 My MADE layer currently only accepts hidden unit sizes that are equal to the size of the latent vector, which will present itself as a BAD_PARAM error.

-Since the MADE really only acts as an autoregressive randomizer I'm not too worried about this, but it does bare looking into.
+Since the MADE really only acts as an autoregressive randomizer I'm not too worried about this, but it does bear looking into.

 I messed around with the keywords for get_model, you'll need to deal with these if you wish to run any model other than IAN_simple through the editor.

+Everything is presently just dumped into a single, unorganized directory.
+I'll be adding folders and cleaning things up soon.

 ## Notes
-More pre-trained models (which will be in the repo rather than a drive folder) and the remainder of the IAN experiments (including SVHN and the full pre-trained IAN used to generate the samples from the paper) coming soon.

-I'm considering putting up a TensorFlow implementation, if people would be interested in that, let me know (maybe with an Issue).
+Remainder of the IAN experiments (including SVHN) coming soon.

+I've integrated the plat interface which makes the NPE itself independent of framework, so you should be able to run it with Blocks, TensorFlow, PyTorch, PyCaffe, what have you, by modifying the IAN class provided in models.py.

 ## Acknowledgments
 This code contains lasagne layers and other goodies adopted from a number of places: